 USAID-supported fistula services in Bangladesh began in July 2005 through the previous Fistula Care project and now continue through Fistula Care Plus in thirteen hospitals.
-In addition to the four private hospitals supported under the previous project, FC+ will now be working with sesven private hospitals and three public sector institutions.
+In addition to the four private hospitals supported under the previous project, FC+ also worked with seven private hospitals and three public sector institutions.
 The FC+ project has established the University Fistula Center at the Bangabandhu Sheikh Mujib Medical University- the apex institute for clinical learning in Bangladesh.

 Fistula Prevention and Treatment Sites